wcchin/SG_transit_analysis/notes/note1.md

 1. This study covered only the public transportation commuters, specifically, only bus and train riderships were included.
 Other ways of transportation, including the private or hired automobiles (cars, motorcycles, shuttle buses or vans), and active transportation (by walking, bicycles, skateboards, scooters, etc.) were not included.
 2. Cross-border flows were not included.
 Many workers in Singapore come from Malaysia and commute in a daily basis.
 There are some bus services connecting stations in Johor Bahru, Malaysia and various places in Singapore (Woodlands, Jurong East etc.).
 The in/out flows of these places in Singapore would be underestimated.
+3. Some of the subzones have no bus stops and train stations currently.
+These places were ignored in this study as these places were only reachable using other types of transportation, and we do not have the data for privates automobiles and active transportation data.